How to Start Dreaming in Japanese by Learning with Immersion

 Do you want to be immersed in Japanese?

-But what you do need to do is make yourself a Japanese rabbit hole to jump down, into Japanese Wonderland.
+That’s all you need to do is make yourself a Japanese rabbit hole to jump down into Japanese Wonderland.
 In your house.
 Right now.

 Why Japanese Immersion is Awesome

 Think about that word for a second: immersion.
 Your target language should surround you!